 Updated April 10, 2020

-Much like the common advice given to humans, it’s important to regularly check the health of llamas with a routine physical examination rather than waiting until a llama is showing signs of distress or illness.
+Much like the common advice given to humans, it’s important to regularly assess the health of llamas with a routine The Open Sanctuary Project uses the term "health check" to describe health evaluations performed by caregivers who are not licensed veterinarians.
+While regular health checks are an important part of animal care, they are not meant to be a replacement for a physical exam performed by a licensed veterinarian. rather than waiting until a llama is showing signs of distress or illness.
 Not only will this help you get to know what all aspects of a healthy llama look and feel like, but familiarizing a llama with human handling might help them stay more calm in stressful situations.
 Be prepared to check them over every six to eight weeks*!
-For more information on why regular health examinations are important, check out our resource here.
+For more information on why regular health checks are important, check out our resource here.

 Due to llamas’ typically thicker coats, llamas require close examination to reveal potential ailments and injuries that you may not notice through a cursory observation.
 Llamas are also generally quite stoic and won’t show pain or distress until the symptoms prevent them from hiding it.
 By paying regular attention to the herd, you may see some subtle cues in the event that something is amiss.
 A sick, injured, or otherwise distressed llama may: